vnaysngh/tristero-trading/README.md

 [Watch the demo video](https://drive.google.com/file/d/1PtkbAu5H7VlAya4f9zTaGUF9DpyJkCnk/view?usp=sharing)

 > **Note**: Wallet connection is only supported on desktop/web browsers.
 Mobile devices are not supported for wallet functionality.

 > **Important**: To place orders, you must add your private key to the `.env` file.
 Without this, you can only view data but cannot execute trades.

-> **⚠️ Real Trading**: This application connects to Hyperliquid's and works with real funds, not paper trading.
-Any order you place here can also be tracked on [Hyperliquid](app.hyperliquid.xyz)
+> **⚠️ Real Trading**: This application connects to Hyperliquid's mainnet and works with real funds, not paper trading.
+Any order you place here can also be tracked on [Hyperliquid](https://app.hyperliquid.xyz)

 ## ✨ Key Features